 NOTICE: System maintenance is to be performed by a qualified and certified technician.

 The optimum refrigerant charge for any outdoor unit matched with an indoor coil/air handler is affected by the application.
-Therefore, charging data has been developed to assist the field technician in optimizing the charge for all mounting configurations (UF - Upflow, DF - Downflow, LH - Left-Hand Discharge, and RH - Right-Hand Discharge).
-Refer to the charging chart inside the access panel cover on the unit and choose the appropriate column for the specific application being installed or serviced.
-New installations utilizing either an TCF or RCF indoor coil installed on a gas furnace or an WH or RH series air handler in the downflow or horizontal right-hand discharge may require removal of refrigerant since the factory charge could result in an overcharge condition.
+Therefore, charging data has been developed to assist the field technician in optimizing the charge.
+Refer to the charging chart inside the access panel cover on the unit and choose the appropriate column for the specific model being installed or serviced.

-The following method is used for charging systems in the cooling and heating mode.
+The following method is used for charging systems in the cooling mode.
 All steps listed should be performed to ensure proper charge has been set.
-For measuring pressures, the service valve port on the liquid valve (small valve) and the true service port located between the two service valves are to be used.

-5.4.1 Measurement Device Set- Up
+5.4.1 Measurement Device Set-Up

-- With an R-410A gauge set, attach the highpressure hose to the access fitting on the liquid line (small) service valve at the OD unit. - Attach the low-pressure hose to the exterior true suction port located between the two service valves that is connected to the suction tube between the reversing valve and compressor. - 3.
+- 1. With an R-410A gauge set, attach the highpressure hose to the access fitting on the liquid (small) service valve at the outdoor unit. - 2.
+Attach the low-pressure hose to the access fitting on the service (large) valve at the outdoor unit. - 3.
 Attach a temperature probe within 6" [15.2 cm] of the outside of the unit on the copper liquid line (small line).
 For more accurate measurements, clean the copper line prior to measurement and use a calibrated clamp-on temperature probe or an insulated surface thermocouple.